 Staying backward compatible

-Once all the above libraries were upgraded and the code modified.
-The software started and worked.
+Once all the above libraries were upgraded and the code was modified, the software started and functioned correctly.

-There are extensive integration tests to ensure there is no regression between releases, and it higlighted a few problems that also needed to be resolved.
-Because backward-compatibility is very important for the software, it is always a trade off between deprecating stuff and dropping support, or still supporting to ease the pain of migrating.
+There are extensive integration tests to ensure that there is no regression between releases, and these tests highlighted a few problems that also needed to be resolved.
+Because backward compatibility is very important for the software, there is always a trade-off between deprecating features and dropping support, or continuing to support features to ease the migration process.

 URI Compliance